NWChemEx/.github/docs/source/design/philosophy.rst

 - higher learning curves, and
 - compiling costs

-Our design attempts to place the brunt of these costs on the more experienced developers, leaving the more novice developers to use the objects like a domain specific language.
+Our approach to design attempts to place the brunt of these costs on the more experienced developers, leaving the more novice developers to use the objects like a domain specific language.
 In this scenario everybody wins; developers wanting to test out new chemistry can do that easily, whereas developers wanting to improve performance can do so without impacting the chemistry development.